graphieros/data-viz/README.md

 [Interactive documentation](https://data-vision.graphieros.com/)

-A lightweight and user-empowering Javascript chart library.
+A lightweight and user-empowering Javascript chart library that can be used in any framework.

 Currently in early stages.